squito/squito.github.com/_posts/2013-06-19-profiling-bytebuffers.md

 more detail on some of the biggest puzzles & surprises, but here are the key take-aways:

 * Thyme is a great tool and its super easy to use.
 I also really enjoyed Rex's [slides from Scala Days 2013](https://speakerdeck.com/ichoran/designing-for-performance-scala-days-2013).

+* Reading ints & floats from [view buffers](http://docs.oracle.com/javase/6/docs/api/java/nio/ByteBuffer.html#views) is faster than calling
+`ByteBuffer.getFloat` / `ByteBuffer.getInt` directly.

+* Reading from direct byte buffers is much faster than reading from normal (on-heap) byte buffers -- the performance is very close to normal arrays.
+(The rest of the post only considers normal byte buffers)

-* Reading from a `FloatBuffer` instead of an `Array[Float]` takes roughly twice as long.
+* Reading from an on-heap `FloatBuffer` instead of an `Array[Float]` takes roughly twice as long.
 This may sound terrible, but this is still tons faster than any data structures in the collections library.
 Furthermore, it could be insignificant if you're doing any real calculations -- the difference dropped to 15% if I added a call to `math.log()` on each float.

 * Using interfaces has some tricky performance penalties because of the optimizations done by the JIT.
 (Rex mentions this on slide 28).
 What I learned is that hiding one implementation behind an interface doesn't have any performance impact -- but there is a big impact if you have multiple implementations that are in active use.
 I didn't understand this at first, and got